How Much Does it Cost to Launch a Dropshipping Store?

 Shopify has several apps that provide exit-intent technology:

-The average global conversion rate in ecommerce is somewhere between 2% and 3%.
-That’ll vary by niche and country, but let’s just play this out and say that conversion rate is 2.5%.
-That means if you get 200 people to your store, you can expect five of them to purchase something.
-And how do we get 200 people to our store?
-Marketing.
+The average global conversion rate for medium to big brands in the ecommerce space lies somewhere between 2% and 3% or so.
+This means that if you get 200 visitors to your store, you can expect around five or fewer of them to purchase something.
+Marketing is what gets those 200 people through your digital door.

-Finally, there are steps you can take to increase the conversion rate and increase the average order value at your store.
-Designing easy-to-navigate product pages, for example, is one way to get people to convert once you lure them to your store.
-This would drive up that 2.5% percent conversion rate that we used earlier.
+Finally, there are steps you can take to increase your store’s conversion rate and its average order value.
+Designing easy-to-navigate product pages, for example, is one way to get people to convert once they land on your store.

 You can also use cross-selling and upselling apps to increase average order value.
-Those will cost you a bit of money, but with a few nice upsells per month—hardly an overly ambitious goal—they’ll pay for themselves.
+Those will cost you a bit of money upfront, but earn you an increase in sales over time.

 Dropshipper corner

-Here is some marketing wisdom from another dropshipper – Artsy Wall founder Matīss Ozerskis.
+Here is some marketing wisdom from dropshipper Artsy Wall founder Matīss Ozerskis.

 Matīss Ozerskis - Dropship Business Owner"The budget [for the first three to six months], from my experience, should be around $1,000.
 Most of it should definitely go to marketing—for testing Instagram influencers and Facebook ads, I'd say about 50% to 80%.
 The rest should go into plug-ins, domain, and store costs, and also preferably some courses, if you're new to this business model, and to Shopify."

-If you stick with ecommerce, you’ll never stop pumping money into your store.
-After your price-breaks app does the trick, you’ll want to get a cross-selling app.
-As your Facebook campaigns multiply, you’ll want to invest in some marketing automation technology.
-And we haven’t even touched on email marketing yet, or premium Shopify themes, or logo design tools like Hatchful, or—well, let’s leave it there for now.
+After your price-breaks app does the trick, you'll want to get a cross-selling app.
+As your marketing campaigns get bigger and scale across channels, you'll want to invest in some marketing automation technology.
+And we haven't even touched on email marketing yet, or premium Shopify themes, or logo design tools like Hatchful.
+There are so many options for optimizing your store.

 Once you start to generate sales, you need to use your profits wisely.
-Set aside a predetermined amount of all your revenue to cover the costs of returns—any large business will have returns!—and to cover any unforeseen costs that may arise.
-With the remaining profits, I would recommend putting as much back into growing your business as possible.
-This will be split into two main areas.
+Set aside a chunk of your revenue to cover any unforeseen costs that may arise, and account for how much financial investment it takes to grow.

-The first is improving your business’s infrastructure, from your website design to your email marketing software.
+These costs will include improving your business’s infrastructure, from your website design to your email marketing software.
 Some of these services cost money, but once you are making a profit, they can significantly improve your conversion rates and customer retention.
-This will make you more money down the track and allow your paid advertising to be more aggressive than your competition, as you can determine your lifetime value of a customer versus the profits of a single sale.
+And you can upgrade your subscriptions for better, more scalable functionality.

 Dropshipping startup costs FAQ